Charlotte Casiraghi: Philosophy

-In 2015, Casiraghi founded Les Rencontres Philosophiques de Monaco (literally, "Philosophical Encounters").
+In 2015, Casiraghi founded Les Rencontres Philosophiques de Monaco (In English: "Philosophical Encounters" or "Meetings.")
+The organization, of which she is president, is known for short as "PhiloMonaco."
 Her co-founders include her former teacher in Fontainebleau, the philosopher Robert Maggiori.
-The others founders are Joseph Cohen and Raphael Zagury-Orly.
-Her mother is among the many honorary members of the group, a think tank on philosophy where contemporary issues and new publications in the field of philosophy are discussed.
-The writings and the life of Anne Dufourmantelle made a strong impact on Casiraghi, who wrote in particular about Dufourmantelle's book Défense du Secret in an article for Libération.
+The others original founders are Joseph Cohen and Raphael Zagury-Orly.
+Casiraghi's mother, Princess Caroline, is among the long list of honorary members of the organization, which is, in essence, a think tank for the discussion of contemporary issues, publishing on philosophical topics, engagement with the public in meaningful dialogue, educational programs for schoolchildren.
+Moreover, there is an annual prize for the recognition of outstanding writing on philosophical themes ("which has opened up new paths in the field of philosophy and introduced alternative approaches in science, politics, theology, history, anthropology, ethics or psychoanalysis.")
+Other well-known thinkers who are/were part of the organization as honorary members include philosopher Jean-Luc Marion, the late Umberto Eco, Boris Cyrulnik, and Albina du Boisrouvray, Casiraghi's godmother.

+The writings and the life of Anne Dufourmantelle (another honorary member) made a strong impact on Casiraghi, who wrote about Dufourmantelle's book Défense du Secret for Libération and also wrote the preface for that book.
 Casiraghi and Dufourmantelle, who died in 2017, were friends, sharing, according to Casiraghi, a passion not only for philosophy but for horses.

-Casiraghi wrote the preface for a book published in 2017 by the psychoanalyst Julia Kristeva.
-The two women also published their letters to each other, reflecting on philosophy.
+Casiraghi wrote the preface for L'érotisme maternel et son sens aujourd'hui by psychoanalyst Julia Kristeva published in 2017.
+Kristeva is an honorary member of Les Rencontres Philosophiques de Monaco.
+In May 2016, the two women also published (in Air France Magazine) their letters to each other, reflecting on motherhood and womanhood, under the title: "Epistolary Encounters."
+Casiraghi also wrote "Souffrances inconnues," a chapter in Kristeva's work, Révolte et reliance.
+This chapter was originally a lecture which Casiraghi delivered at the colloque de Cerisy in 2021.

+In August 2026, it was announced that Casiraghi was hired to be the director of a new collection for the Actes Sud publishing house in France.
+The collection, called Un pas de côté (step aside), will curate and publish philosophical works that explore ordinary concepts from new perspectives.
+The first title from the collection, La vérité sort de la bouche des enfants, by the French psychologist Laurence Joseph, would be released on 23 September.

+Writings

+Archipel des Passions

 In March 2018, Casiraghi and Maggiori published their Kindle book, through Éditions du Seuil.
 The title is Archipel des Passions (Archipelago of the Passions).
 It is a series of dialogues between the professor and the student about the various passions (i.e. arrogance, joy, cruelty, love) and their affects.
 It is also "an essay on the passion of thought."
-The book is dedicated to her father and explores around 40 passions.
+Dedicated to her father and to Maggiori's brother, the book explores around forty passions.
+It is translated in Spanish, German, and Italian.